Steve Burns

 Steven Michael Burns (born October 9, 1973) is an American actor, musician, and television host.
-He portrayed a fictional version of himself as the host of the children's television series Blue's Clues from 1996 until 2002, for which he was nominated for a Daytime Emmy in 2001.
+He is best known for portraying a fictional version of himself as the host of the children's television series Blue's Clues from 1996 until 2002, for which he was nominated for a Daytime Emmy in 2001.
 He has also done extensive voice-over work for advertising, including the "Snickers satisfies" advertising campaign.

+Following his departure from Blue's Clues, Burns focused on his music career, releasing the solo albums Songs for Dustmites (2003) and Deep Sea Recovery Efforts (2009).
+He later formed the children's music band STEVENSTEVEN with longtime collaborator Steven Drozd, releasing the album Foreverywhere in 2017.

+Burns reprised his role on the 2019 reboot Blue's Clues & You! as a recurring character and cousin of the franchise's new host, Josh Dela Cruz.
+He also wrote and directed several episodes of the rebooted series until its cancellation in 2024.

 Early life and career

-Burns was born in Boyertown, Pennsylvania, to Joseph Burns Jr. (1938–2015) and Janet Burns (née Petaccio).
-He has two sisters.
+Steven Michael Burns was born on October 9, 1973, in Boyertown, Pennsylvania, to Joseph Burns Jr. (1938–2015) and Janet Burns (née Petaccio).
+He has two older sisters named Karen and Jennifer.
 His father served in the U.S. Navy and later became the human resources director of Safeguard Business Systems.
 He attended Boyertown Area Senior High School in Berks County, graduating in 1992.

 During his high school and college years, Burns played in several bands: Sudden Impact US, Nine Pound Truck, and the Ivys, the latter of which he called a "Morrissey rip-off band".
 He studied theatre under an acting scholarship at DeSales University in Center Valley, Pennsylvania, in the Lehigh Valley, where he was discovered by an agent.
 He dropped out of school and moved to New York City to become a professional actor.
 He lived in a basement apartment near Times Square, finding his first success as a voice-over artist for ads and making appearances on Homicide: Life on the Street and Law & Order.